Princekrampah/chatGPTCloneWithChainlit/README.md

 #### Quantization

-You are absolutely correct!
 Quantization is a powerful technique in the field of machine learning and deep learning that involves representing numerical data, such as weights and activations, with lower precision data types like 8-bit integers (int8) instead of the usual 32-bit floating point (float32).
 This technique offers several advantages, as you've mentioned:

 **Reduced Memory Storage**